 What inspires you about your work?

-Now more than ever social scientists are in demand – by governments, international organisations, and businesses – to produce data-driven, evidence-based, policy recommendations.
-The intellectual challenge of meeting this demand, through my own work and in supporting that of other social scientists at Warwick and beyond, is both daunting and inspiring.
+Now more than ever social scientists are in demand – by governments, international organisations, and businesses – to generate practical solutions to real-world problems.
+The intellectual challenge of meeting this demand, through my own work and in supporting that of other social scientists at the University of Birmingham and beyond, is both daunting and inspiring.

 What is the most urgent issue social scientists need to tackle today and within the next three years?